Education Reporting Guidance: What’s Changing and Why?

 The USAID Education Policy and the U.S. Government Strategy of International Basic Education (USG Education Strategy), published in 2018, have both prompted changes to education reporting within the Agency.
 Although not new for USAID, these two documents place a renewed emphasis and expectations on measuring learning outcomes for increasing access to high-quality education, higher education, and skills, especially for marginalized and vulnerable populations.

-So what changes has the Office of Education (E3/ED) implemented to measure the Agency’s impact of its education programming and to facilitate internal learning?
+So what changes has the Center for Education (DDI/EDU) implemented to measure the Agency’s impact of its education programming and to facilitate internal learning?
 How do these changes affect operating units (OUs) and implementing partners who manage education programming?
 The answers to these questions can be found in the USAID Education Reporting Guidance.
 Below, we’ll walk you through the new reporting requirements that take effect in 2019, including timelines and additional resources available to facilitate the uptake of the new and revised education-related indicators.

 FIve Changes to Education Reporting